 How the Dashboard works

-At the heart of the Dashboard’s technology stack is a valid ONIX feed which includes the metadata of the works a partner wishes to represent in the dashboard.
+At the heart of the Dashboard’s technology stack is a valid ONIX feed which includes the metadata of a book 'work' that a partner wishes it to be represented in the dashboard.
 We use ONIX because this is the book industry’s standard metadata interchange format that publishers use to share information about the books that they have published.

-Our workflows collect book usage data from multiple sources (learn more about our data sources) and public bibliographic metadata and Event Data from Crossref.
+Our workflows collect book usage data from multiple sources (learn more about our ) and public bibliographic metadata from Crossref.
 Data from these sources is integrated with the ONIX feed, using the ISBN-13 identifier to identify works and combine usage data from multiple sources.
 The partner’s ONIX feed serves as the source of truth for a work’s metadata, such as book title, authors, and related works.
-Crossref bibliographic metadata is used to match Event Data DOIs with book ISBNs, which are then matched with the ISBNs in the partner’s ONIX feed.
+Crossref bibliographic metadata can be used to match DOIs with book ISBNs, which are then matched with the ISBNs in the partner’s ONIX feed.

-Our workflows are the code which controls the data integration; all of which is built on an open-source workflow system.
-The workflows fetch, process, disambiguate, and analyse data about books from multiple sources, and this data is saved to Google Cloud’s BigQuery data warehouse.
-The next steps of data processing include:
+Our workflows refer to the code which controls this data integration; all of which is built on an open-source workflow system.
+These workflows first fetch, process, disambiguate, and analyse data about books from multiple sources, and save this data to Google Cloud’s BigQuery data warehouse.
+The data processing by our workflows include the following steps:

-Ingesting data via telescope workflows from Crossref metadata, Crossref Event Data, Google Analytics, Google Books, JSTOR, IRUS Fulcrum, IRUS OAPEN, a publisher’s ONIX feed (obtained via SFTP, or from the OAPEN Library, or from Thoth), UCL Discovery, and
+Ingesting data via individual data workflows (called 'telescopes') from Crossref metadata, Google Analytics, Google Books, JSTOR, IRUS Fulcrum, IRUS OAPEN, a publisher’s ONIX feed (obtained via SFTP, or from the OAPEN Library, or from Thoth), UCL Discovery, and other data sources as required by the partner.

-The information from our data sources is refreshed on a regular basis, keeping the Dashboard up-to-date.
+The information from our data sources is refreshed on a regular basis to obtain new data, and keep the Dashboards up-to-date.
 Updated usage data for all sources is available on the dashboard typically on the first Monday after the fourth of the month.
-Crossref Event Data is typically updated weekly.

-Please see our Dashboard data sources overview which gives you a detailed overview of each source.
+Please see our overview which gives you a detailed description of each data source.

 Bot identification is the responsibility of the platforms themselves, as they have access to the individual usage data, which we do not.
 Platforms that are using COUNTER-conformant standards (such as IRUS OAPEN usage statistics) should only include genuine, user-driven usage, as activity generated by internet robots and crawlers must be excluded from all COUNTER usage reports.

-We receive usage data from platform providers in aggregated and anonymised format: individual usage data is stripped out so that the data we receive is an aggregation and can’t be traced back to individuals.
-In the event that platform usage reports contain location information such as individual IP address, this information is anonymised before it is provided to the Dashboard.
+We receive usage data from platform providers in an aggregated and anonymised format: individual usage data has been stripped out so that the data we receive is an aggregation and can’t be traced back to individuals.
+In the event that platform usage reports contain location information such as individual IP address, this information is anonymised by our workflows before it is provided to the Dashboard.
 For example, IRUS OAPEN usage reports do contain IP addresses, therefore this data is downloaded and anonymised within an OAPEN Google Cloud project located in Europe.
 The transformed data, with IP addresses removed and replaced with city or country information, is then sent to the Dashboard.

 Since we do not collect any personally identifiable information, GDPR does not apply to our data.

 Each partner’s data is kept in a separate Google Cloud project (located in the USA).
-Access to each is controlled with user access permissions (username and password credentials), providing strong security and privacy.
+Access to each partner's Google Cloud project is controlled with user access permissions (username and password credentials), providing strong security and privacy.
 Only Dashboard staff have access to this partner data.